Technology Update - Information Security Issue

 OCTOBER IS NATIONAL CYBERSECURITY AWARENESS MONTH

-Phishing email messages often impersonate a legitimate organization and lure you into providing sensitive information, e.g., username, password, security number, etc. They can have a strong sense of urgency, lack detail, have outlandish requests, demand action, and contain spelling errors.
-Check out some examples on our Debunking Email Scams webpage.
-If you receive phishing messages in your Drexel email account, please report them.
+Phishing messages often impersonate a legitimate organization and lure you into providing sensitive information, e.g., username, password, social security number, etc. These messages tend to have a strong sense of urgency, lack detail, outlandish requests, a demand for action, and/or spelling errors.
+Phishing emails are designed to manipulate their victims, using fear, anxiety, urgency, etc., into providing the scammer(s) with Personal Identifiable Information (PII), financial information, or other sensitive information.
+Phishing emails are also a common way ransomware can enter your devices and environment.
+Check out some examples of phishing and scam emails on our Debunking Email Scams webpage.

 Or use the Outlook web application’s tool bar above the email message: